sundarnagarajan/rdp-thinbook-linux/faq.md

-### How to report a problem
-- Open an issue on github
-- You will need a github account

 **AT LEAST** provide the following information when you open an issue:
 1. Did you use one of the pre-compiled remastered ISOs?
 If so, which one?